ssh4net/Solidify/README.md

 Changelog
 ---------
+* 1.40b - Support for HEIC file format read and write (8bit only) !WARNING! have some bugs
 * 1.39 - Fix for missed Signed <> Unsigned range mapping for non Normals textures.
 * 1.38 - Temporary fix for Libtiff crash on Exif:LensInformation
 * - Export Alpha/Mask channel
 * - Repair or Recompute packed normals (usually B or Z channel in RGB (XYZ) )
 * 1.30 - Now Solidify is a GUI app by default
 * 1.21 - Bit depth when using external alpha/mask fix
 * 1.2  - Grayscale textures fix